srijak/blobstore/blobstored/README.md

 <br/>

-[0] These actions just remove the vnodes from zookeeper.
-You actual data is still available under RootDir( as defined in your config file)/<vnodeoffset>
+[0] These actions just add/remove the vnode to/from zookeeper.
+You actual data is still available under RootDir( as defined in your config file)/<vnodeoffset>.
+Also, the vnode's primary location will be the local machine.